-First, as you've already done, it's important to clarify relationship priorities.
-As you think about what's important to you, consider the amount of time you have to spend with your friends and boyfriend.
+First, as you've already done, it's critical to clarify relationship priorities.
+As you think about what's a priority for you, consider the amount of time you have to spend with your friends and boyfriend.
 What is reasonable?
 How do you like spending time with them?
 What is the balance that will give you the time to do everything you 'need' to do and the things you 'want' to do?

 Second, it'll help you and them to talk it out.
 Try inviting your friends and boyfriend into one-on-one conversations with you about your and their relationship priorities.
 You might want to begin each conversation by telling them how much they mean to you.
 Also, they may be more interested if you tell them that you want to talk about things that will improve your relationships.
 You can encourage them to be honest and open by the way you speak and through your body language.
 By maintaining open body posture (open arms, un-crossed legs, a slight lean toward them) you communicate open-ness.
 By listening more than you talk, you convey genuine concern and care.
 As you and your friends/boyfriend share your inner thoughts and feelings, you will become closer and learn what's key to each other.